Measuring sound pressure; the Shipsonic ultrasonic signal tester

 Specific box-cooler issues

 Especially protecting the pipe bundle of box-coolers is a challenge.
-With the signal tester we can compare ultrasonic sound levels in the pipe bundle of the box-cooler of different transducer locations on and/or around the box-cooler.
-The first prototypes are now ready and we are busy ‘testing the tester’.
+With the signal tester we can compare ultrasonic sound levels in the pipe bundle of the box-cooler of different transducer types and locations on and/or around the box-cooler.
 To be continued!